-With its big addictive supersaw chords, booming basslines and trap-inspired beats, Future Bass now has a major stronghold in the pop charts.
-Started in 2006 in the UK, USA, Australia, Japan and Korea, it is known for its “wobbly” sound, often achieved through applying modulation and low-frequency oscillation.
+With its big addictive supersaw chords, booming basslines and trap-inspired beats, future bass artists have now become major stronghold in the pop charts.
+Started in 2006 in the UK, USA, Australia, Japan and Korea, it is known for its “wobbly” sound, often achieved through applying modulation and low-frequency oscillation (read more about the future bass sound here!).
 An umbrella term encompassing many different sounds and styles is largely inspired by UK garage and dubstep as well as American trap hip-hop.
 The standard track is characterized by twinkly sounds, raindrops, vinyl scratches, high-pitched or modulated vocals, and arpeggiated melodies.
 It has been described as a Soundcloud genre because so many of these artists found fame simply from self-uploading their tracks onto the website.

 As enjoyable to listen to in headphones as it is to dance to in a club, future bass peaked in 2016, receiving lots of coverage in the press.
 But even now, the genre is still finding new ways to innovate.
 In our guide to future bass, we taught you all you need to know about the genre, right from its origin to how to make your own.
 Now its time to dive deeper into the artists that who have helped to define this sound.
 Read on now to find out the 15 biggest future bass artists.

 Future bass artists | an introductory list